rizitis/Athos/README.md

 1. `athos frameworks6-meta`
 2. `athos plasma-workspace`
-3. `athos plasma-desktop-meta` for PC or `athos plasma-mobile` for Mobile-Tablets etc..
+3. `athos plasma-desktop-meta` for PC and `athos plasma-mobile` for Mobile-Tablets etc..
+4. `athos plasma-desktop-meta`

 Now you can install anything else exist in repo and you need by command: `athos package-name` <br>